ph4ntonn/Stowaway/README_EN.md

 #### --proxy/--proxyu/--proxyp

-These three parameters can be used on admin&&agent , only can be used in active mode
+These three parameters can be used on admin&&agent , only can be used under active mode

 ```--proxy``` represents the address of the socks5 proxy server, ```--proxyu``` and ```--proxyp``` are optional